-- Since the original finding regarding reclassifications, we have been training staff to provide accurate account coding to minimize the number of journal entries needed. - Accounting functions will be segregated and a formal process for reviewing outstanding amounts implemented. - Consistent documentation of room rentals will be developed.
+- Since the original finding regarding reclassifications, we have been training staff to provide accurate account coding to minimize the number of journal entries needed. - A receivables module in our financial software has been implemented which allows departments to better monitor any outstanding invoices.